-Your soap, mop, vacuum cleaner, all have provided great service to you over the years.
+Your soap, mop, vacuum cleaner, and even air compressors used for pressure washing all have provided great service to you over the years.
 You might not fully appreciate them, courtesy of them serving as a reminder of all the cleaning you said you would do but never got around to.

 However, they weren’t always around and the cleaning that has gotten easier with the invention of these cleaning tools would have taken you even more hours to complete.
 We would be living a dirty, way more germ-infested life if it weren’t for cleaning tools.
 Today, let’s talk about some of the fun facts related to the invention of cleaning tools and how they were used.

 The cleaning tool that helps you rinse an area with water without making you bend all over or get your hands dirty with water is actually quite recent as far as inventions are concerned.
 That’s not to say that a mop like tool can’t be traced way back in 1400.